 The Great Bay Community College provides direct service programs to the members of the College community.
-Groups in the Rochester area also provide programs and services to the members of the College community programs which are dedicated to the prevention of crime on campus; they vary in scope and content, with the emphasis on community involvement.
-Specific programs dealing with campus safety include the following:
+Groups in the Portsmouth area also provide programs and services to the members of the College community programs which are dedicated to the prevention of crime on campus; they vary in scope and content, with the emphasis on community involvement.
+Specific programs dealing with campus safety issues include the following:

-City (Rochester)
+City (Portsmouth)

-Seacoast Mental Health Center 603 668-4111

-NH Area Assembly of Alcoholics Anonymous (800) 593-3330

-HAVEN (domestic and sexual violence) 603 994-7233
+Seacoast Mental Health Center 603 668-4111 NH Area Assembly of Alcoholics Anonymous (800) 593-3330 HAVEN (domestic and sexual violence) 603 994-7233 National Suicide Hotline 988